 Get Good At Something

-It’s understandable to struggle with self-love – many people do, without the challenges posed by addiction.
+It’s understandable to struggle with self-love – many people do without the challenges of addiction.
 However, if anything can help someone better believe in themselves, it’s the ability to do something they can be proud of.

-Getting good at something will give you more use than simply just feeling good about yourself.
-It can also give you the opportunity to take your life into an entirely new direction, exploring career options and ways to monetize your hobby.
-If you need something to keep you busy, then turning your favorite pastime into a regular monthly paycheck can become the most profitable, rewarding and entertaining project you will ever go for.
+Getting good at something will give you more use than simply feeling good about yourself.
+It can also allow you to take your life in an entirely new direction, exploring career options and ways to monetize your hobby.
+If you need something to keep you busy, then turning your favorite pastime into a regular monthly paycheck can become the most profitable, rewarding, and entertaining project you will ever go for.

 Make New Friends For Sober Life

-Friends matter in addiction recovery, for the simple reason that isolation and loneliness can kill all motivation to get better.
-That, and there is a good chance that your old friends, as much as they say they love you, could drag you back into your life of addiction.
+Friends matter in addiction recovery because isolation and loneliness can kill all motivation to improve.
+That is a good chance that your old friends, as much as they say they love you, could drag you back into your life of addiction.

-Choose wisely what friends to keep contact with, and work on meeting new people in sobriety who share your interests, or are just looking for other interesting people to share tips with in staying sober.
+Choose wisely what friends to keep in contact with, and work on meeting new people in sobriety who share your interests or are just looking for other interesting people to share tips with in staying sober.

 Get Invested In Work

-However, you need a schedule to begin with.
+However, you need a schedule.
 If you don’t have school or a job to go to, then find a hobby to pursue while actively looking for a place to study/work.
 When you do have work, invest yourself in it.
-Work can be an effective way to take your mind off other stresses and instead get “stuck into it”.
-However, if you abjectly despise what you do for a living, then a big step in real sobriety is finding another line of work.
-Addiction is not just a tragedy, it can be an opportunity to improve your way of living.
+Work can be an effective way to take your mind off other stresses and instead get “stuck into it.”
+However, if you despise what you do for a living, a big step in real sobriety is finding another line of work.
+Addiction is not just a tragedy; it can be an opportunity to improve your way of living.

 Get Close To Family